yoshrawat/articles-docker/README.md

 Protip
 By default, the port on the host is mapped to 0.0.0.0, which means all IP addresses.
 You can specify a particular IP address when you define the port mapping, for example, -p 127.0.0.1:6379:6379

+## Step 4 - Accessing Redis
+The problem with running processes on a fixed port is that you can only run one instance.
+Jane would prefer to run multiple Redis instances and configure the application depending on which port Redis is running on.

+Task
+After experimenting, Jane discovers that just using the option -p 6379 enables her to expose Redis but on a randomly available port.
+She decides to test her theory using

+	docker run -d --name redisDynamic -p 6379 redis:latest

+While this works, she now doesn't know which port has been assigned.
+Thankfully, this is discovered via docker port redisDynamic 6379

+Jane also finds that listing the containers displays the port mapping information, docker ps